The role of light-based technologies in dermatology has expanded dramatically in recent years.

 What is IPL?

-Intense Pulsed Light Technology (IPL) has been around since the early 2000s.
-It is a non-invasive and non-ablative hair reduction technique that uses high intensity pulses of light to target unwanted hair and damage it from the root.
-It may be a more long-lasting solution to hair reduction and can be especially effective in removing darker, thicker hairs.
+IPL hair removal technique uses high intensity pulses of light to target unwanted hair and damage it from the root.
+It is also used to treat redness and pigmentation in order to improve sun-damaged skin.
+Hence being the long-lasting solution for hair reduction, simultaneously it can be effective in removing darker and thicker hair.

 How does it work?